Fight against

 Corruption Risks Assessment

-Besides, Thaioil Group has also assessed corporate governance and corruption risks.
-The Company has constantly reviewed the risk management plans related to corruption.
-The Company has determined the risks and prevention measures for four activities marked in the Corruption Risk Profile – namely, registering lease agreement with government agencies, supporting government agency activities, tax fraud, and procurement processes.
+Besides, Thaioil Group has also assessed corruption risks.
+The Company has reviewed its risk management plans related to corruption annually.
+The Company has identified the risks and prevention measures for four activities marked in the Corruption Risk Profile, such as supporting government agency activities and applying for a business license from a government agency. tax fraud, and procurement processes.

 The collaboration with other partners to conduct corporate governance and fight against corruption